Key Takeaways

 - Shift in Stealth Dynamics:

-- Crimson Tempest replaces Indiscriminate Carnage for spreading effects.
+- Crimson Tempest replaces Indiscriminate Carnage for spreading effects to multiple targets.

-- Stealth remains, but is no longer crucial for damage output.
+- Stealth remains available but is no longer required for damage throughput.

-The adjustments reduce reliance on tab targeting and awkward cooldown management, further streamlined by eliminating Shiv from rotation.
-Even as energy management becomes more critical, Assassination Rogue emerges much less punishing and incorporates talents that reward skillful execution.
+The adjustments reduce reliance on tab-targeting and awkward cooldown management.
+Removing Shiv from the rotation simplifies the opener while energy management becomes more critical.
+Assassination Rogue emerges less punishing and more skill-positive, rewarding deliberate execution over opener-dependent burst.

 Outlaw Rogue: Between Luck and Simplicity